 However, note that it’s not accessible if you’re married and filing separately, or if you can be claimed as a dependent on someone else’s return.

-If you were enrolled in college in 2015, you could qualify for the American Opportunity Tax Credit if you attended, at least, half-time.
-This credit allows you to reduce your tax liability dollar-for-dollar.
+If you were enrolled in college in 2015 and attended at least half time, you could qualify for the American Opportunity Tax Credit.
+The American Opportunity Credit allows you to reduce your tax liability dollar-for-dollar.
 Like the student loan interest deduction, you’ll need to file Form 1040 or 1040A to take advantage of this credit.
+You can be currently enrolled in your first of four years to apply for this credit, and only need to enroll in at least one semester of college during the taxable year you are filing for.

 The credit is gradually phased out if your MAGI exceeds $80,000 for single/head of household filers or $160,000 on a joint return.